Peace of Mind Tips and Advice

-- Don't be jealous of others.
-Being jealous means that you have low self-esteem, and consider yourself inferior to others.
-Jealousy and low self esteem, often, lead to lack of inner peace.
+- Don't be jealous of other people.
+Jealousy means that you have low self-esteem, and therefore, consider yourself inferior to other people.
+Jealousy and low self esteem, often, lead to lack of peace of mind.

 - Accept what cannot be changed.
 This saves a lot of time, energy and worries.
 Every day, we face numerous inconveniences, irritations and situations that are beyond our control.
 If we can change them, that's fine, but this is not always possible.
 We must learn to put up with such things and accept them cheerfully.

 - Don't dwell on the past.
-The past is not here any more, so why think about it?
+The past is not here anymore, so why think about it?
 Let bygones be gone.
 Forget the past and focus on the present moment.
-There is no need to evoke unpleasant memories and immerse yourself in them.
+There is no need to evoke unpleasant memories and get immersed in them.

 - Don't take everything too personally.
 A certain degree of emotional and mental detachment is very helpful.
 On many occasions, it would be useful to inject a certain measure of detachment and non involvement.
 This would bring into your life more peace, harmony and common sense.